LIU-Alessia/Neural-Network-USTC/README.md

 # Neural-Network-USTC
-this is for USTC graduate course "Neural Network"
+This is for USTC graduate course "Neural Network"

 ### Request